The Early Cricket Library

 Skirting the Boundary – A History of Women’s Cricket – Isabelle Duncan (2013)

-A book about the Women’s game; like most cricket books, it tend to focus on famous matches and players.
-My personal view is that elite women’s cricket was such a small world for much of its history that a little more space could be granted to more the game’s development at club level.
+A book about the Women’s game; like most cricket books, it tends to focus on famous matches and players.
+My personal view is that elite women’s cricket was such a small world for much of its history that a little more space should have been granted to the game’s development at club level.
 That said, there are some excellent chapters, happily including one on women’s cricket in the Eighteenth Century.

 Cricket and Community in England: 1800 to the Present Day –